poweruser82/bungloo-plugins/README.md

 # Plugins
 ## Marked Posts
 Double click on a post to mark it with a green border on the right.
 Doble click it again to unmark.

+**Note**: [Minaliffic](https://github.com/sfcgeorge/Minimaliffic/) plugin contains a very similar version of this plugin.
+If you use minimaliffic, disable this one.

+## Hide Media
+This plugin add a button to every post which has at least an image, video or map.

+Clicking the `☗` button all the media of that post will be hidden.
+Clicking the button (now `☖`) again, the media will reappear.

 ## Hide Replies
 This plugin add a button to every post that has at least a reply.

-Clicking the `⤼` button all the replies of that post will be hidden.
+Clicking the `⤼` button, all the replies of that post will be hidden.
 Clicking the button (now `⤽`) again, the replies will reappear.

 The usecase is this.